Source:KKD– President Dwight D. Eisenhower (Republican, Texas) at the 1960 Republican National Convention.

-Nelson Rockefeller, was a politician without a national political party in the 1960s and 70s.
-Because he was an economic Progressive in a party that was moving right on economic policy.
-And Republicans were moving far away from progressive big government social and economic programs.
+Nelson Rockefeller, was a politician without a national political party in the 1960s and 70s, because he was an Right-Progressive (Center-Right Progressive) in a party that was moving right on economic policy.
+And Republicans were moving far away from progressive programs.
 Especially ones that were centralized at the Federal level.
-And were looking for politicians that were in favor shrinking the Federal Government and decentralizing power at the Federal level and giving more power to the states and individuals.
+And we’re looking for politicians that were in favor shrinking the Federal Government and decentralizing power at the Federal level and giving more power to the states and individuals.